Aidan Walsh (boxer)

 Aidan Walsh (born March 28, 1997) is an Irish boxer.

-Walsh trains at Emerald ABC, Belfast.
+Walsh trains at Holy Family ABC, Belfast.
+His sister is Olympic boxer Michaela Walsh.

 In 2015, Aidan won gold at light welterweight at the Commonwealth Youth Games.

 At welterweight, Aidan won silver at the 2018 Commonwealth Games.

 Aidan also competed in the 2022 Commonwealth Games in Birmingham where he won Gold alongside his sister Michaela Walsh, who is also a champion amateur boxer.

 Walsh competed in the men's welterweight competition at the Tokyo 2020 Olympics and won a bronze medal.

+He lost in the first round at the 2024 Summer Olympics in Paris, going down 4:0 to Makan Traoré from France.